 Thomas Alex Osika

-The sculptures of Thomas Osika are in private collections that include: Unilever Lever House NYC, Bridgeport Hospital, Charles B. Benenson Sculpture Garden- Greenwich CT, Fodera Fine Art Conservation of NYC, and The Denis Nayden Collection-Admiral Cove, Jupiter FL.
+The sculptures of Thomas Osika are in private collections that include: Unilever Lever House NYC, Yale University Art Gallery, Bridgeport Hospital, Charles B. Benenson Sculpture Garden, Fodera Fine Art Conservation of NYC. and Denis Nayden Collection.

 I apprenticed to international sculptor Frederick Shrady for many years, which gave me an invaluable knowledge of the process of sculpture but also the spirit behind creating a great work of art.
 I am also forever grateful to Charles Benenson who believed in me and commissioned several large bronze sculptures for his private collection when I was still far from being an established artist.
-I vividly recall the feeling of nervously showing him pictures of my work with three of his late Picasso paintings staring at me.
+I vividly recall showing him pictures of my work under the gaze of his three of his late Picasso paintings.

 My sculpture has always been about integration between man and nature-spirit and form.
 Much of my work is carved in wood when exploring the initial forms.
 These carvings are then used as a basis for enlargement into either bronze or stone.
 The actual process of creating a work is often a struggle, not only with the materials but often the internal pressure in trying to create an ideal relationship of shape, form and balance.
 Many pieces are never realized or I destroy them in this quest.
 Yet that is also the part of the process and journey to get to the point I where consider a sculpture successful.
 Somebody asked me recently to describe in just one sentence; What is my goal in creating a work of art?
 I could write a book on this but what immediately came to mind and maybe the best way for me to express it is: “To provide a tangible object to allow us to dream”.